 Trekkers' Information Management System (TIMS) Card: Trekkers are required to carry their TIMS card before beginning their Everest Base Camp Trek.
 The permit costs NRS 2000 per person.

-Everest High Pass Trek: New Trail Regulations 2025 and 2026
+Everest High Pass Trek: New Trail Regulations 2026 and 2027

-- Mandatory Guide Requirement
+Mandatory Guide Requirement

-The Nepal Government has imposed a new rule, since 2023, requiring all foreign trekkers to be accompanied by a licensed trekking guide.
+The Nepal government has imposed a new rule, since 2023, requiring all foreign trekkers to be accompanied by a licensed trekking guide.
 The rule is enforced to ensure the safety of the trekkers and the conservation of the biodiversity and cultural heritage of the Himalayan destinations along the three high passes, including the Everest Base Camp and Gokyo Valley.

-- Strict Drone Usage
+Strict Drone Usage

-Drone usages are permitted in the Everest region, but requires multiple permits from the concerned authorities.
+Drone usages are permitted in the Everest region but require multiple permits from the concerned authorities.
 You will need to secure permits from government bodies, including the Civil Aviation Authority of Nepal (CAAN), the Ministry of Home Affairs, and the Department of National Park and Wildlife Conservation.
 To avoid the hassle of queuing in government offices, contact our travel experts, and we will secure the necessary permits for you.

 The post-monsoon month of autumn gives you clear visibility with unobstructed views of the mountains.
 While the temperatures in lower-altitude regions are manageable, you will face sub-zero conditions in the higher elevations; pack your gear accordingly.

-In spring, you will trek in the sub-tropical regions surrounded by lush rhododendron and wildflower blossoms.
+In spring, you will trek in the subtropical regions surrounded by lush rhododendron and wildflower blossoms.
 The temperatures are warmer, but higher regions like Kongma La Pass can still have freezing conditions.
 Spring brings occasional afternoon showers, but it is unlikely to disrupt your plans.

 Everest Three High Passes Seasonal Overview

-Season | Weather Conditions |
+| Season | Weather Conditions |

 Monsoon (June to August) |